Gustav93/Musimundo/src/main/webapp/static/assets/gentelella-master/vendors/morris.js/README.md

 ### 0.2.8 - 10th May 2012

 - Customising x-axis labels with `xLabelFormat` option
-- Only use timezones when timezone info is specified
+- Only use timezones when timezone auditLevel is specified
 - Fix old IE bugs (mostly in examples!)
 - Added `preunits` and `postunits` options
 - Better non-continuous series data support